 In isolated human cells, berberine was able to reduce markers of senescence, a state in which cells are no longer able to divide and may instead contribute to tissue ageing by producing harmful inflammatory mediators and signalling molecules.
 The same study also found that berberine could extend the lifespan of naturally aged mice by 16%.
 Another study found that berberine extended lifespan in fruit flies.

-More recently in 2018, a larger systematic review and meta-analysis of 28 studies (2313 participants), while suffering from some of the same limitations as the 2012 study, concluded that the existing evidence was consistent enough to support the -lowering effects of berberine.
+More recently in 2018, a larger systematic review and meta-analysis of 28 studies (2313 participants), while suffering from some of the same limitations as the 2012 study, concluded that the existing evidence was consistent enough to support the glucose-lowering effects of berberine.
 It also suggested that the effects of berberine might lessen in older age.

 Berberine appears to have potency similar to many pharmaceuticals, but its long term safety compared with these has not been rigorously evaluated, particularly in terms of long-term consumption.
 While no serious side effects have been documented, it does have harmful interactions with some drugs such as warfrin and possibly macrolide antibiotics, and so a doctor’s guidance should be sought before taking berberine.